BedrockHubIO/BedrockConnect-Serverlist/readme.md

 # How do I get in the list easily?
 For this purpose we have provided a .ZIP file.

-You maintain this on your server and provide a pull reguest.
+You maintain this on your server and provide a pull-request.

 You only have to add your server in the Serverlist.json.
 Please add it at the very bottom!
 It should be structured as follows: